 — Ezelman CRO briefing, 2025 SREP post-mortem1 · Why reverse stress testing became a Pillar 2 instrument

-The transition from compliance exercise to supervisory instrument happened in three moves.
+The transition from compliance exercise to supervisory instrument happened in three moves over seven years — each one widening the analytical bar the JST applies when it reads the RST.

 The operational consequence: the JST now expects the reverse stress test to answer three questions, in the ICAAP itself, and with quantitative rigour: